Industries

 - Better decisions with less coordination overhead

-- Systems that compound instead of restarting every quarter
+- A reporting system that improves instead of restarting every quarter

 Industrial & Field Operations